Thepowerofagod/Madara/README.md

 - shell: Get a Windows prompt or Windows command line
 - background

+- Log any mouse or keyboard event
+	- keyscan_start
+	- keyscan_dump
+	- keyscan_stop
+	- obviously you can use other
+keylogger programs, like a portable keylogger.
+And all you have to do is just upload it using the upload command that we learned before and execute it.
+- Get a screenshot
+	- screenshot

 Post Explotation:
 - Using a veil-evasion
 	- Rev_http_service